Kicksecure/security-misc/README.md

   risk and impact of denial-of-service attacks and both cold and warm boot attacks.

 - Optional - Force the kernel to immediately panic if it becomes tainted.
-Some reasons include upon using out of specification hardware, bad page states, severe firmware bugs.
-It can also include the loading of proprietary, out-of-tree, and unsigned modules.
+Some reasons include upon using out of specification hardware, bad page states, ACPI tables being overridden, severe firmware bugs, in-kernel tests run, or mutating debug operations.
+It can also include the loading of proprietary or out-of-tree modules.

 - Prevent sensitive kernel information leaks in the console during boot.